rust-lang/rustc-dev-guide/src/backend/backend-agnostic.md

 In this signature, we have the two lifetime parameters explained earlier and the master type `Bx` which satisfies the trait `BuilderMethods` corresponding to the interface satisfied by the `Builder` struct.
-The `BuilderMethods`
-defines an associated type `Bx::CodegenCx` that itself satisfies the `CodegenMethods` traits implemented by the struct `CodegenCx`.
+The `BuilderMethods` defines an associated type, `Bx::CodegenCx`, that itself satisfies the `CodegenMethods` traits implemented by the struct, `CodegenCx`.

 On the trait side, here is an example with part of the definition of `BuilderMethods` in `traits/builder.rs`: